 Each video case has a set of materials that you can adapt to fit your context.
 These materials include a link to the lesson itself, information about the mathematical context, supplementary information about the school and lesson, a transcript of the video, and remote versions of lesson resources (if available).

-Consult our Orientation Guide and Orientation Basedeck for help in how to introduce the AIM-TRU professional development model to mathematics educators in your setting.
-These orientation resources contain several activities (Building Norms, Introducing FALs, Introducing TRU Dimension Reflection Tools, and Building Collegiality) to help teachers get ready to engage with the AIM-TRU model, and include the following: Community Introduction, Big Mathematical Picture, Framework and Tools for Effective Mathematics Teaching, and Pulling it Together: the AIM-TRU Model.
+Consult our Orientation Guide and Orientation Basedeck to introduce the AIM-TRU professional development model to mathematics educators in your setting.
+These orientation resources contain several activities to help teachers get ready to engage with the model.
+We suggest this be completed before your first regular PLT meeting.
+You may also choose to use individual activities as needed, depending on your context.

 We also have additional activities to support various contexts and communities, including the following: Building Norms, Introducing FALs, and Building Collegiality.

-Consult our Facilitation Guide and Basedeck for help in how to facilitate AIM-TRU sessions in your setting.
-These facilitation resources contain details about how to facilitate each component of the AIM-TRU model, and include the following: Group Norms, Developing our Big Mathematical Picture, and Video Discussion.
+Consult our Facilitation Guide and Basedeck for help in facilitating AIM-TRU sessions in your setting.
+These facilitation resources contain details about how to lead each component of the AIM-TRU model and include the following: Group Norms, Developing our Big Mathematical Picture, and Video Discussion.

 Please feel free to contact our team at AIMTRUinfo@gmail.com with any questions you have about the AIM-TRU resources or how you might use them in your setting.